hdShang/arxiv-daily/docs/cs-CV/2025-06-19/papers/250616157v2-proxy-embedding-as-an-adversarial-teacher-an-embedding-guided-bidire.md

 ---
 layout: default
-title: Proxy-Embedding as an Adversarial Teacher: An Embedding-Guided Bidirectional Attack for Referring Expression Segmentation Models
+title: "Proxy-Embedding as an Adversarial Teacher: An Embedding-Guided Bidirectional Attack for Referring Expression Segmentation Models"
 ---

 # Proxy-Embedding as an Adversarial Teacher: An Embedding-Guided Bidirectional Attack for Referring Expression Segmentation Models